peterszabo79/HangmanGame/README.md

 # Hangman Game
 ## 1. Purpose of the project

-Hangman is a Python terminal game, wich runs in the Code Institute mock terminal on Heroku.
+Hangman is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 Users guess the right word by entering the right letters.
-Words are choosen from rd.com - hardest spelling words in english.They only have six lives, so if they guess six times wrong, they are executed!
+Words are chosen from rd.com - hardest spelling words in English.
+They only have six lives, so they are executed if they guess six times wrong!
 ![Am I Responsive](/images/imresponsive.jpeg)
 for the live site click [here](https://project3hangman.herokuapp.com/)